Origin by Dan Brown.

 Langdon is under constant threat from fanatics and an enemy that will not stop.
 The Spanish throne is implicated in this race to uncover Kirsch’s incredible discovery.

-Dan Brown is a highly inventive writer and Origin is sure to be another success.
+Dan Brown is a highly inventive writer and Origin is sure to be another major success for this great writer of thriller fiction.